Withstands Cold Down to −60 °C: New Weather and Ice Monitoring System Tested in the Arctic

 • calculating the temperature of the land and sea surface, the height of the upper cloud boundary, the type and intensity of precipitation, and soil moisture content;

-• operating in extreme conditions of Arctic regions at ambient temperatures down to −60 °C and wind speeds up to 50 m/s;
+• operating in the extreme conditions of Arctic regions at ambient temperatures down to −60 °C and wind speeds up to 50 m/s;

-• receiving information from satellites in two frequency bands simultaneously — centimeter and decimeter;
+• receiving information from satellites in two frequency bands simultaneously—centimeter and decimeter;

 • issuing requests for meteorological information not only within the region but also by the coordinates of a specific area;